usamaSaeed93/ms-performance/backend/S3_STORAGE_SETUP.md

 ## Storage Locations

 - **Local Storage**: Files are stored in `uploads/` directory (configured via `LOCAL_STORAGE_PATH`)
-- **S3 Storage**: Files are stored in the configured S3 bucket under the `products/` folder (or folder specified in upload)
+- **R2 Storage**: Files are stored in the configured R2 bucket under the `products/` folder (or folder specified in upload)

 ## Troubleshooting

-### Images not uploading to S3
+### Images not uploading to R2

-1. Check that `STORAGE_TYPE=s3` is set
+1. Check that `STORAGE_TYPE=r2` is set
-2. Verify AWS credentials are correct
+2. Verify R2 credentials are correct (`R2_ACCESS_KEY_ID`, `R2_SECRET_ACCESS_KEY`)
-3. Ensure the S3 bucket exists and is accessible
+3. Ensure the R2 bucket exists and is accessible
-4. Check bucket permissions (IAM policy must allow PutObject, GetObject, DeleteObject)
+4. Verify `R2_ACCOUNT_ID` is correct
-5. Verify the bucket name in `STORAGE_BUCKET_NAME`
+5. Verify `R2_BUCKET_NAME` matches your bucket name exactly
+6. Check that your API token has the correct permissions

 ### Images showing as broken/not loading

 1. Check that the returned URL is correct
-2. For S3, ensure the bucket has public read access OR use presigned URLs
+2. For R2, ensure the bucket has public read access OR use presigned URLs
+3. If using custom domain, verify `R2_PUBLIC_URL` is set correctly
-3. For local storage, ensure the `/uploads` route is mounted in FastAPI (see `main.py`)
+4. For local storage, ensure the `/uploads` route is mounted in FastAPI (see `main.py`)
-4. Check CORS settings if accessing from a different domain
+5. Check CORS settings if accessing from a different domain
+6. Verify your R2 bucket allows public access (if not using presigned URLs)

 ### Multiple images not showing